af-md/AWS-Cloud-Practitioner-Notes/README.md

 ### A big CDN(definition)
-** edge locations. location where the content wil be cached ** origin this si the of all the files that the cdn wil distrubute ** distribute ??
-** cloud front caching when second user access the same resrouce stored very far!!
-** ttl cache expiry date
+** edge locations. location where the content wil be cached ** origin this si the of all the files that the cdn wil distrubute ** cloud front caching when second user access the same resource stored very far ** ttl cache expiry date
 ## terminology:
 *web distribution